Here’s a quick overview of the subjects that we’ll be covering in this review. Click the links to jump to the appropriate section in this review.

 What really makes Hyper-Elastic Polymer special though is that it’s also quite supportive.
 You kind of get the best of both worlds with this material.
 It’s soft, comfortable, and pressure relieving, yet it’s also able to support all types of sleepers.

 Purple likes to say it’s “soft where you want it and firm where you need it”.
 And honestly, we’d have to agree.
-It truly is a unique mattress material.
+It truly is a unique mattress material that’s supportive but also knocks it out of the park in terms of allowing for great pressure relief.
 It also offers additional benefits as well, which we will get to below.